agude/agude.github.io/_books/look_to_windward.md

 subverts the traditional "hero saves the day" narrative.

-The dialogue between Ziller and the Hub about artistic creation---specifically, why Ziller should compose when any Culture Mind could perfectly replicate and improve upon his style---resonates strongly with current debates about [AI's role in art][art].
+The dialogue between Ziller and the Hub about artistic creation---specifically, why Ziller should compose at all when any Culture Mind could perfectly replicate and improve upon his style---resonates strongly with current debates about [AI's role in art][art].

 [art]: {% post_url 2023-01-30-ai_artists_and_technology %}

+{{ this_book }} gives us a more personal look into how Minds operate than {{
+c5 }}, while still showing glimpses of the kind of Mind-vs-Mind plotting we saw there.
+We've seen the Culture's interventions work out before---the careful scheming in {{ c2 }}, the covert ops in {{ c3 }}, and the subtle manipulation in {{ c6 }}---but here we see what happens when their calculations fail, leading to war and catastrophe.

 {{ this_book }} reminds me of several recent reads: the memory backups and artificial afterlife echo both the Commonwealth humans in {{ pandora }} and the